 - We are working with Attend Anywhere to develop a group consulting Waiting Area.
-This would be freely available as part of the Near Me service.
-Testing of the group waiting area is due to start in Summer 2021.
+This is now available as a Beta release - more information can be found here.

 - We are working with Microsoft to help them improve the user interface and information governance issues associated with Teams.

 - The National VC Team are upgrading the CMS bridge to provide additional capacity as an interim solution.